Skip to content

 ADHD Diagnosis in Women

 Leading psychologists are warning that gender bias is leaving many women with attention deficit hyperactivity disorder undiagnosed.
 A late diagnosis can negatively impact relationships and careers and increase the risk of mental health problems such as anxiety, depression, and eating disorders.
-Women often receive attention deficit hyperactivity disorder (ADHD) diagnoses later in life than men.
-This is because the symptoms can present differently in women and because research into the condition in women is lacking.

 The underlying mechanisms of ADHD are the same in males and females.
 Both have difficulties planning, organizing, recalling details, and paying attention.
+But how ADHD plays out in symptoms is where the gender differences often lie.
+And the reason for that is likely social.

 Because inattention is much more subtle than hyperactivity, this may be why boys are almost three times more likely than girls to be diagnosed with ADHD.
 However, by reaching adulthood, that gap shrinks to two to one.
 This is likely because girls are often diagnosed later in life than boys.